Everything you need to know about the EB-1A extraordinary ability green card.

 Adjustment of status timing: Form I-485 processing currently averages six to twelve months after filing.

-Consular processing timing: After I-140 approval, the National Visa Center processes your case and forwards it to the appropriate embassy or consulate.
+Consular processing timing: After I-140 approval, the National Center processes your case and forwards it to the appropriate embassy or consulate.
 This stage typically takes three to six months.

 Factors that can delay processing: Requests for Evidence (RFEs) add two to four months.
 Incomplete documentation, unclear evidence, or failure to demonstrate sustained acclaim often trigger RFEs.